josegrad/prestashop/README.md

 Is extrected from service used for synchronization suppliers catalogue with Prestashop Cloud via API on client side available here https://syncmystore.com/en

+This is a work on progress to enable order_history creation

 ## Installation